runtimeverification/llvm-backend/docs/proof-trace.md

 - The `rule_arity` should be used to determine how many variable substitutions to read
 - The serialized term for a variable substitution does not begin with the sentinel delimiter.
   This is because the null terminated variable name can act as the sentinel.
-- The `function_event`s at the beginning of the proof_trace are related to configuration initialization.
+- The `function_event|hook_event`s at the beginning of the proof_trace are related to configuration initialization.
 - The `relative_position` is a null terminated string of positive integers separated by `:` (ie. `0:1:1`)